ElenaSj/bikeapp/README.md

 Bikeapp is running on [Render](www.myaddress.com)

 Feel free to visit! **NB!** Bikeapp on Render doesn't contain all of the data due to database size restrictions.
+Database connection might be slow and unstable.
 If you want to see all of the data, you can run the app locally on your machine.
 Check for instructions below.

 ## General